scolecite/mica-gd355/lectures/w2-adv-drawing.md

 Note that most code examples you find will use radians, so it's a good idea to get used to the radians measurement.

 *Exercise: Draw a pie chart that visualizes your day by hour.
 Use different colors for different activities - sleep, commute, class, work, etc.*

-*Exercise: See if you can create a few letters from Peter Cho's [Type Me, Type Me Not](http://www.typotopo.com/projects.php?id=typemenot).
-The whole typeface uses 2 arcs for each letter.*

 ## Curves
 Drawing curves in p5.js is not easy.
 There are mainly two different curve types - curve and bezier.